18 Tips For Better Webinars, From Ideation To Follow-Up

 Make sure to provide your customer with support in shaping the story, and making sure it’s on-brand.
 If you have a customer marketing function to lead this process, these existing relationships will help make this process smooth.
 With a structure and storyline in place, you can get out of the way and let your customer’s authentic personality shine through.

-4. Don’t strive for perfection—experiment and measure results to see what sticks
+4. Don’t strive for perfection—experiment with different webinar ideas and see what sticks

 Enlisting the help of your team can also be an excellent way to stimulate creativity and feed off of one another’s energy.
-Gather multiple people from your team to brainstorm new topics, or even innovative angles or ways to refresh evergreen topics.
-The best way to produce quality webinars is to start somewhere, and worry about optimizing later when you have data to support your decisions.
+Gather multiple people from your team to brainstorm new webinar topics, or even innovative angles or ways to refresh evergreen topics.
+Generate a list of webinar ideas (no matter how silly they might sound), and worry about optimizing later when you have data to support your decisions.

-5. Enlist the help of your sales team to promote webinar registration
+5. Use your sales team to promote webinar registration

 The sales team can be a major ally in promoting webinars if you equip them properly.
 You can email them in advance with the details of the webinar, as well as some bullet points on the value that it’ll drive for prospects, so they can recommend it to the right people at the right time in their sales cycles.